Milles98/Milles98/README.md

 # 💫 About Me:
 I'm a dedicated Junior .NET developer with a strong focus on modern C#, clean architecture, and secure, maintainable code.
 I recently completed a two-year education with top grades and a 6 month internship at SEB, where I developed new and improved existing code, aswell as worked on migrating CI/CD pipelines from Azure DevOps to GitHub Actions.

-I enjoy solving real-world problems with efficient backend solutions and intuitive UIs—often using C#, ASP.NET Core and SQL.
+I enjoy solving real-world problems with efficient backend solutions and intuitive UIs, often using C#, ASP.NET Core and SQL.
 I’m currently exploring new opportunities and building personal projects while staying sharp with the latest .NET advancements.

 ![](https://komarev.com/ghpvc/?username=Milles98&color=blueviolet)